tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.train.SessionManager.md

 The `local_init_op` is an `Operation` that is run always after a new session was created.
 If `None`, this step is skipped.

-The `ready_op` is an `Operation`.
-The model is considered ready if that operation succeeds.
-If `None`, the model is not checked for readiness.
+The `ready_op` is an `Operation` used to check if the model is ready.
+The model is considered ready if that operation returns an empty string tensor.
+If the operation returns non empty string tensor, the elements are concatenated and used to indicate to the user why the model is not ready.

+If `ready_op` is `None`, the model is not checked for readiness.

 `recovery_wait_secs` is the number of seconds between checks that the model is ready.
 It is used by processes to wait for a model to